Did you know that there are many historical places in Malaysia? Many are now iconic landmarks of independence.

 Perched at the top of St Paul’s hill is St Paul’s Church, the oldest church in Malaysia.

-Situated 2-minutes’ walk from A Famosa, this ancient church no longer serves as a place of worship but it’s a bustling tourist attraction over the weekends.
+This ancient church no longer serves as a place of worship.
+But it’s a bustling tourist attraction over the weekends.

-Built by the Portuguese in 1521, St Paul’s church was first inaugurated for Roman Catholics and was subsequently used to store gunpowder during the British occupation.
+Built by the Portuguese in 1521, St Paul’s church was first inaugurated for Roman Catholics.
+And was later used to store gunpowder during the British occupation.

 You’ll also find a statue of St Xavier and an old lighthouse located in front of the church.